YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZTUPDATE
 ++++++++++++

-Within trigger context, for SET commands where the GT.M trigger specifies a piece separator, $ZTUPDATE provides a comma separated list of piece numbers of pieces that differ between the current values of $ZTOLDVAL and $ZTVALUE.
-If the trigger specifies a piece separator, but does not specify any pieces of interest, $ZTUPDATE identifies all changed pieces. $ZTUPDATE is 0 in all other cases (that is: for SET commands where the YottaDB/GT.M trigger does not specify a piece separator or for KILLs).
+Within trigger context, for SET commands where the YottaDB trigger specifies a piece separator, $ZTUPDATE provides a comma separated list of piece numbers of pieces that differ between the current values of $ZTOLDVAL and $ZTVALUE.
+If the trigger specifies a piece separator, but does not specify any pieces of interest, $ZTUPDATE identifies all changed pieces. $ZTUPDATE is 0 in all other cases (that is: for SET commands where the YottaDB trigger does not specify a piece separator or for KILLs).
 Note that if an update matches more than one trigger, all matching triggers see the same $ZTOLDVAL at trigger entry but potentially different values of $ZTVALUE so $ZTUPDATE could change due to the actions of each matching trigger even though all matching triggers have identical -[z]delim and -piece specifications.

 Example: